emperorofmars/stf_documentation/src/format/stf_format.md

 <!-- Licensed under CC-BY-4.0 (<https://creativecommons.org/licenses/by/4.0/>) -->

 # STF Format
+STF is a file format for 3D assets, consisting of resources like node-hierarchies, meshes, materials, armatures, and many more.

-## Introduction
+## Concept
-STF is a binary file format, containing a binary header, a Json definition and a set of binary buffers.
+STF files are made up of a binary header, a Json definition and a set of binary buffers.

-The Json definition contains meta information, arbitrary resources and buffer references.
+The Json definition contains meta information, resources and buffer references.\
 Resources have a `type` property, and are identified by a unique ID as a string.

-Based on a resources type, a module gets selected which provides support to import & export it.
+STF implementations provide modules, which convert between STF resources of a specific `type` and a specific application resource.\
+*(I.e. a module for `stf.mesh` in the Blender STF implementation would convert the STF-resource to and from Blenders `bpy.types.Mesh`.)*

-The minimum required set of supported modules is specified in [Core Modules](../modules/stf/index.md).
+A set of modules that any valid STF implementation has to provide is specified in [Core Modules](../modules/stf/index.md).

 STF implementations must provide an easy to use plugin system for modules.
 If in any way possible, modules should be hot-loadable at runtime.

-## Key Facts
+### Key Facts
-* The file extension for stf binary files is `.stf`.
+* The file extension for stf files is `.stf`.
 * The media-type for stf binary files is `model/stf+binary`.
 * The STF binary header is stored in `little endian` byte order.
 * The Json definition is encoded as `utf8`.